entando/entando-docs/vuepress/docs/next/docs/getting-started/ent-bundle.md

 |`ent ecr uninstall`| Uninstall a bundle |

 #### Command Details
-* `ent ecr get-bundle-id` and `ent ecr get-plugin-code`: The unique identifier assigned to each bundle provides customization parameters and adds security controls for bundle-specific resources.
+* `ent ecr get-bundle-id` and `ent ecr get-plugin-code`: The unique identifier assigned to each bundle provides a mechanism to customize parameters and add security controls for bundle-specific resources.
 Entando also generates a unique identifier for each microservice plugin.

 * `ent ecr get-plugin-code`:
    * Docker-based bundles make use of the options `[component-name] --repo=[repository-url]`